Day of surgery

-Many factors determine individual recovery and the equipment needs:
+Many factors determine your individual recovery and equipment needs:

 - General medical condition

-- Your ability to manage the activities of daily living such as bathing, dressing, climbing steps, and transferring in and out of a car
+- Ability to manage the activities of daily living such as bathing, dressing, steps, and transfers in and out of a car

 - Insurance guidelines

-- Home care health agency (physical therapy) when approved by surgeon
+- Home care health agency (physical therapy) when necessary

-- Living alone, having stairs, or prior surgeries are not medical reasons for needing a skilled facility.
+- Skilled facility only if medically necessary (living alone, having stairs, or prior surgeries are not

 Make a follow-up appointment.
 You’ll need a follow-up appointment with your surgeon so please call to arrange if an appointment is not already listed on your discharge instructions.